Known For: "The Todd Glass Show" & "Act Happy" on Netflix

 Watching Todd Glass perform is like sneaking a glimpse into his mind.
 A veteran stand up, Glass has been honing his high-energy, off-the-cuff act since he first stepped on stage at age 16.
 He has a knack for inventive material that often mocks the conventions of stand up and can fire off jokes in a stream-of-conscious matter that is undoubtedly funny.

 This show is 21+ (18+ with a parent or legal guardian over the age of 30).
 All minors will be wrist-banded or stamped and no alcohol will be served at the table.
-All parties must have valid ID to enter the building.
 Please note, there is a 2 item per person minimum in the showroom.
-Tickets will be available for pick up at the box office prior to the show (they are generally available 1.5-2 hrs prior to showtime.)
+Tickets will be available for pick up at the box office 45 minutes prior to the show.

 Solidly ensconced in the 30-40 demographic, comedian Todd Glass may now be considered ineligible to be labeled a wunderkind -- but he certainly was one, having launched his career in comedy at age 16.
 Since that precocious start, the Philadelphia native has developed into a polished performer with a bent for inventive material that often mocks the conventions of standup.
 Todd is currently on the road performing nationally with comedian-actor David Spade.
 Todd's first CD "Thin Pig" with Comedy Central Records was recorded in Tempe, AZ, and features an hour of Glass' fantastic observations and stories.

 Todd is no stranger to television, however.
 Viewers got a thrill watching Todd as one of the house finalists in the wildly successful seasons of the NBC reality series "Last Comic Standing 2" and "Last Comic Standing 3: Battle of the Best."